AURIN/tilez/README.md

 made by the Australian Bureau of Statistics); `psql -d tilez -h localhost -U postgres -f ./data/lga.sql` (the command line above can be tailored to suit a different user, host or file location).

+NOTE: Test data were obtained from the Australian Bureau of Statistics  website and are covered by the Creative Commons license (http://creativecommons.org/licenses/by/2.5/au/ Copyright Commonwealth of Australia ).
+These data were then generalized to minimize their size using PostgreSQL and PostGIS.

 ### Creation of Cache database

 * Create a CouchDB database named tilez: